kruize/autotune/README.md

 # Kruize 🚀 – Intelligent Kubernetes Resource Optimization

-**TL;DR:** <br/>
-Kruize analyzes your Kubernetes workload metrics and automatically generates right-sizing recommendations for CPU, memory, and GPU resources — reducing costs and improving performance without manual tuning.
+TL;DR: Kruize analyzes your Kubernetes workload metrics and automatically generates right-sizing recommendations for CPU, memory, and GPU resources — reducing costs and improving performance without manual tuning.
 ---

 Kruize is an open-source optimization tool for Kubernetes that helps you achieve significant cost savings and optimal performance with minimal effort.
 It continuously monitors your applications and provides right-sizing recommendations for container and namespace resources like CPU and memory, as well as NVIDIA GPU MIG slices.